zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 2.md

 #### Request Transfer Stock from other warehouses

+✓ ** Path: Inventory Management > Transfer Stock > Request Stock.**

-If the store where customers choose to pick up their orders doesn’t have enough stock to provide, it ‘s time  to request stock from other warehouses, firstly go to** Inventory Management > Transfer Stock > Request Stock.**
+If the store where customers choose to pick up their orders doesn’t have enough stock to provide, it ‘s time  to request stock from other warehouses, firstly go to ** Inventory Management > Transfer Stock > Request Stock.**

 ![](./Image_EcommerceManagement/image044.png)